 Controllers include eight programmable generator events and eight programmable exceptions.
 These events are generally programmed to be recurring.
-They can be programmed from the PC service tool or the digital display.
-(Requires the PC service tool to program exercise programs 3 through 8 and all exceptions.)
+They can be programmed from the InPower service tool or the digital display.
+(Requires the InPower service tool to program exercise programs 3 through 8 and all exceptions.)
+See Figures 5-18 thru 5-24.

 The Real-Time clock must be set before exercise programs are entered.
-See the Digital Display Menu System section for details on setting the clock.
+See the Digital Display Menu System section (see page 5-36) for details on setting the clock.